shimondoodkin/nodejs-clone-extend/README.md

 			this.someproperty={};
 		}

-		//write a cloning strategy by for obj.constructor.name (function name that used to create the object) ce.howtoclone.MyObject= function(obj) {
+		//write a cloning strategy by obj.constructor.name (function name that used to create the object) ce.howtoclone.MyObject= function(obj) {
 			var cloned=new obj.constructor();
 			//cloned.someproperty=obj.someproperty;